 Forgot to Make Eruv Tavshilin

-Question: I arrived at Shul and realised that I had forgotten to make my eruv tavshilin.
-Should I have just relied on my Rav to have made eruv tavshilin on my behalf?
-Answer: The Shulchan Aruch (OC 527:7) writes that the Rav should make an eruv on behalf of anyone in his community who forgets or loses theirs.
-However, one cannot rely on this instead of choosing to make one.
-One who forgets two consecutive times is no longer considered accidental and it would not help to rely on this (Baer Heitev OC 527:6).
-If one arrived in shul and realized that they had forgotten to make an eruv before Yom Tov, they should go home if they can still make one before Yom Tov.
-Alternatively, one may call home and ask someone else (such as one’s wife) to do so on their behalf.
-The Tiferes Yisroel (Beitza 2:1) writes that one can designate food that they have at home, and omit the words behadein eruva, with this eruv .
-However, R’ Yitzchak Yaakov Weiss (Minchas Yitzchak 7:36) writes that this...
+Question: I arrived at shul and realised that I had forgotten to make my eruv tavshilin .
+Can I rely on my Rav to make eruv tavshilin on my behalf?
+Answer: The Shulchan Aruch (OC 527:7) states that the Rav should make an eruv tavshilin on behalf of anyone in his community who forgets or loses theirs.
+However, one cannot depend on this as a substitute for making an eruv themselves.
+If someone forgets to make an eruv two consecutive times, it is no longer considered accidental, and relying on the Rav's eruv would not suffice (Baer Heitev OC 527:6).
+If someone arrived at shul and realises that they forgot to make an eruv before Yom Tov, they should go home if there is still time to make one.
+Alternatively, they may call home and ask someone else (such as their wife) to make it on their behalf.
+The Tiferes Yisrael (Beitza, Boaz 2:1) mentions that one can designate food at home and omit the words " behadein eruva , (with this eruv )."
+However, R’ Yitzchak Yaakov Weiss (M...